iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 1 reviews"/>
 </p>

+> I have no experience on this app, but this app is horrible the truth is that the government wants more money so they come up with this virus in 2020 but it's been out since like 2016 or less.
+It's so dumb that we live in this world of lies.<br> :date: __2021-03-28 11:08:53__

+> Don't us this app the gov turned it to spy on us.
+Covid monitoring apps don't exist it'd just Spyware.<br> :date: __2021-03-27 18:16:55__

+> Annoying.
+I don't want the damn app stop trying to force me<br> :date: __2021-03-26 15:14:50__

 > What has this app done for us?<br> :date: __2021-03-19 13:00:42__

 > Started out okay, then went into continuous loading, depleting battery.
 Removed<br> :date: __2021-03-18 20:10:32__